JackJack33/COE352/README.md

 #### Functions
 - The `SVD(A, eps=1e-10)` function computes the S.V.D. of an input matrix A (along with an optional epsilon value).
-- The `SMS(masses, spring_constants, eps=1e-10)` function solves the Ku=f equation for a spring mass system given lists of masses and springs (along with an optional epsilon value).
+- The `SMS(masses, spring_constants, eps=1e-10)` function solves the Ku=f equation for a spring mass system given lists of masses and spring constants (along with an optional epsilon value).